tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The value for the "DTLS-OK" column is "Y".
 IANA is requested to reserve the content type range 32-63 so that content types in this range are not allocated.

+IANA is requested to allocate "the too_many_cids_requested" alert in the "TLS Alerts" registry with value 52.

 IANA is requested to allocate two values in the "TLS Handshake Type" registry, defined in {{!TLS13}}, for RequestConnectionId (TBD), and